surrealsoundsiswild/fivem-deathnote/README.md

 ## Installation

-1. Create a folder named `fivem-deathnote` in your FiveM server's resources directory
+1. Create a folder named `deathnote` in your FiveM server's resources directory
 2. Copy all the files from this repository into that folder
-3. Add `start fivem-deathnote` to your server.cfg file
+3. Add `start deathnote` to your server.cfg file
 4. Restart your FiveM server

 ## Usage